The Public Competition Enforcement Review: Argentina

-Over the past year, the Antitrust Commission has focused its analysis on abusive pricing, which entails important challenges in a country with an economy with high inflationary rates, and this will surely remain one of the priorities of the Antitrust Commission.
+In 2019, the Antitrust Commission focused its analysis on abusive pricing, which entails significant challenges in a country with an economy with high inflationary rates, and this will surely remain one of the priorities of the Antitrust Commission.
 The outcome of the Argentine Society of Music Authors and Composers case will most likely show the rules under which the Antitrust Commission will analyse matters in the future.

 Sectoral competition: market investigations and regulated industries

 Before the enactment of the Antitrust Law in 1999, interaction between the Antitrust Commission and the sectoral regulators was rare.
 That changed with the enactment of the Antitrust Law, since the Law expressly made all sectors subject to its rules.
 Specifically, Section 82 rules that the only relevant legislation regarding mergers is the Antitrust Law and its Regulatory Decree.